 FAQs About Payroll Tax Penalties

-What happens if employer doesn’t pay payroll taxes?
+What happens if an employer doesn’t pay payroll taxes?

 The IRS will assess payroll tax penalties against the employer.
 The IRS may require the employer to get on a special deposit schedule where they make deposits within two days of withholding the funds from their employees’ checks.

-If the IRS decides that you have made a willful failure to pay tax, you may face felony charges, a $10,000 fine, and five years in prison.
+If the IRS decides that you have failed to meet employment tax obligations, you may face felony charges, a $10,000 fine, and five years in prison.
 This is on top of any other payroll tax penalties that the IRS assesses.

 What if my employer withheld taxes but didn’t pay them?